 If you know these songs, or even some of them, then Shircore’s reading of them here is a pleasure.
 If you don’t, many of them can now be streamed through Atkin’s website, and a selection of the records can also be found on Spotify.
 One of the critical tests of a music book is whether it lets you hear the songs in a new light, and Loose Canon certainly succeeds in this.

 Pretty much all of the Atkin-James songs can be streamed at his website.
-A selection of the records are also on Spotify.
+There is a selection of the records on Spotify.
 The picture of the younger Pete Atkin and Clive James is from Rock’s Back Pages, and is used here with thanks.